JonasMunck/st-sbl-presentation/md/resubmit/PITCHME.md

 +++

-Any thoughts on which resolve pattern is "prefered"?
+Any thoughts on which `ResolveResponse` pattern is "prefered"?

 - sync
 - async